-At the end of FY 2023, the CFPB had five formal EEO complaints from four complainants pending with the EEOC in hearing or appeal from a previous fiscal year, which is a downward trend since FY 2018.
-At the end of FY 2023, there were zero formal EEO complaints filed in previous fiscal years (FY 2022 or prior) remaining in the investigation phase or the election phase for a complainant to choose either a Final Agency Decision (FAD) or EEOC hearing.
-As of the end of FY 2023, there were zero formal EEO complaints pending in the Final Agency Action phase.
-Two complaints were pending at the EEOC hearing phase, compared to five in FY 2022
+At the end of FY 2024, the CFPB had nine formal EEO complaints from five complainants pending with the EEOC in hearing or appeal from a previous fiscal year, which is an upward trend since FY 2020.
+At the end of FY 2024, there were three formal EEO complaints filed in previous fiscal years (FY 2023 or prior) remaining in the investigation phase and zero in the election phase for a complainant to choose either a FAD or EEOC hearing.
+As of the end of FY 2024, there were two formal EEO complaints